prahladyeri/tuxdrive/README.md

 tuxdrive is under active development, so there is no extensive documentation.
 I'll keep updating the github wiki as and when I get time.

 ## License

-`tuxdrive` is free and open source, and it always will be.
-It is licensed under the [MIT](https://opensource.org/licenses/MIT).
+`tuxdrive` is free and open source software.
+It is [MIT](https://opensource.org/licenses/MIT) licensed.